curl/everything-curl/cmdline/configfile.md

 ### Default config file

 When curl is invoked, it always (unless `-q` is used) checks for a default config file and uses it if found.
-The file name it checks for is `.curlrc` on Unix-like systems and `_curlrc` on Windows.

 The default config file is checked for in the following places in this order:

-1. curl tries to find the "home directory": It first checks for the CURL_HOME and then the HOME environment variables.
-Failing that, it uses `getpwuid()` on Unix-like systems (which returns the home directory given the current user in your system).
-On Windows, it then checks for the APPDATA variable, or as a last resort the '%USERPROFILE%\Application Data'.
+1) "$CURL_HOME/.curlrc"

+2) "$XDG_CONFIG_HOME/.curlrc" (Added in 7.73.0)

+3) "$HOME/.curlrc"

+4) Windows: "%USERPROFILE%\\.curlrc"

+5) Windows: "%APPDATA%\\.curlrc"

+6) Windows: "%USERPROFILE%\\Application Data\\.curlrc"

+7) Non-Windows: use getpwuid to find the home directory

-2. On Windows, if there is no _curlrc file in the home directory, it checks for one in the same directory the curl executable is placed.
-On Unix-like systems, it will simply try to load .curlrc from the determined home directory.
+8) On Windows, if it finds no .curlrc file in the sequence described above, it checks for one in the same dir the curl executable is placed.

+On Windows two filenames are checked per location: .curlrc and _curlrc, preferring the former.
+Older versions on Windows checked for _curlrc only.